ILLIXR/HOTlab/README.md

 ### generateHologram

-Host side kernel launch
+Host side kernel launch code.

 ### propagateToSpotPositions

-CUDA kernel that propagates from the SLM phases to the spot positions using Fresnel summation.
+CUDA kernel that propagates phases from the SLM plane to the depth plane using Fresnel summation.

 ### propagateToSpotSum

-CUDA kernel that sums up the per thread block result from propagateToSpotPositions kernel.
+CUDA kernel that sums up the per-thread block results from the propagateToSpotPositions() kernel.

 ### propagateToSLM

-CUDA kernel that calculates the error function of depth spots and updates the SLM phases.
+CUDA kernel that calculates the error function at the depth planes and updates the SLM phases.

 ## goldenHologram.<span></span>cu

-The original hologram implementation we are improving from.
+The original hologram implementation.
+This implementation did not support arbitrary SLM sizes and colored holograms.

 # Installation & Usage